 - Mark tick on Browsing history and Cached images and files.

 - Obliterate the following items from the beginning of time.

-- After done with an above click on Clear browsing data.
+- After done with the above, click on Clear browsing data.

 You have successfully removed cache data from the Google Chrome browser.

 Clearing Cache in Firefox browser

 - Select Clear Recent History from the History menu.

-- You will see time range, select the time range from where you wanted to clear.
+- You will see the time range; select the time range from where you want to clear.
 It is recommended to select it from the beginning by selecting Everything.

 - Now tick the boxes under Detail and choose Cache.

 - Tap on Clear now.

 - Exit the browser and restart the browser again with a clear cache.
-Must note that from the first use itself the cache keeps on storing on your Mac and it is adviced always to clear them regularly so that they won’t affect your Mac performance.
+From the initial usage, the cache stays stored on your Mac.
+Thus, it’s essential to clear it often, so it doesn’t hinder speed.